 The social survivor pension in Russia is only paid when the deceased is not eligible for contributory pension.

-How to apply for your Russian pension
+Applying for your Russian pension

 PFR International Cooperation Department